Natural Animal Fibers The - Yarns and fibers - Fabrics

 Production and Processing

 Intensive sheep farming is mainly practiced in countries in the Southern Hemisphere.
-A flock, which is on average 15,000 to 20,000 heads, is made up mainly of females and castrated males.
+A flock, which can be on average 15,000 to 20,000 heads, is made up mainly of females and castrated males.
 Breeding is carried out by rams selected for the quality of their wool.

 Once the wool has been sorted and washed, it is delivered in bales (weighing 190kg in Australia) to brokers for initial classification.
 The aim is to create homogenous batches using batches from a large number of farms.
 Additional laboratory tests are carried out to provide certificates.
 With a certificate and sample of the wool, a buyer can gauge the quality of bales (the visual aspect, feel, fiber length and tenacity – tender or sound).